dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/duckdb_table_functions.md

 | `check_constraint_count` | The number of check constraints active on columns within the table. | `BIGINT` |
 | `sql` | The definition of this object, expressed as SQL [`CREATE TABLE`-statement](statements/create_table). | `VARCHAR` |

 The [`information_schema.tables`](information_schema#tables-and-views) system view provides a more standardized way to obtain metadata about database tables that also includes views.
-But the resultset returned by `duckdb_tables` contains a few columns that are not included in `information_schema.tables`.
+But the resultset returned by `dataminer_tables` contains a few columns that are not included in `information_schema.tables`.

-## `duckdb_temporary_files`
+## `dataminer_temporary_files`

-The `duckdb_temporary_files()` function provides metadata about the temporary files DataMiner has written to disk, to offload data from memory.
+The `dataminer_temporary_files()` function provides metadata about the temporary files DataMiner has written to disk, to offload data from memory.
 This function mostly exists for debugging and testing purposes.

 <div class="narrow_table"></div>